seperez/ayudaresfacil/README.md

  	```
     cd client
-    grunt test
+    grunt watch
     cd ..
     ```

 ### Build the client app
-The app made up of a number of javascript, css and html files that need to be merged into a final distribution for running.
-We use the Grunt build tool to do this.
+The app made up of a number of javascript, css and html files that need to be merged into a final distribution for running (/build).
+We use the Grunt default tool to do this.
 * Build client application:

     ```
     cd client
-    grunt build
+    grunt
     cd ..
     ```